rishonjain/Rishonjain/README.md

 ### Hi there 👋
-First year college student, passionate about programming and all things tech.
+I am a first year college student, passionate about programming and all things tech.
 <!--
 **rishonjain/Rishonjain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.